suhaibchaudhry/ggw-pos-standalone/README.md

 ---------------------------
 xorg-dev and libX11-dev are required to compile utilities.

-node npm and nodewebkit in global space
+node npm and nodewebkit in global space or chromium-browser with chromium-codecs-ffmpeg chromium-codecs-ffmpeg-extra

 Xorg -> Display Server